benNthen/Gram-Stain-Recognition/README.md

 2) 02_training_for_morphology.py - trains the neural network to recognize which images are gram positive and gram negative.

-3) 03_testing_program.py - test the program by loading one of the testing sets, by simply changing line 18 to the filename of one of the images.
+3) 03_testing_program.py - test the program by loading one of the testing sets and simply changing line 18 to the filename of one of the images.

 ## Demonstration